Siege of Yorktown: British surrender

-Cornwallis refused to attend the surrender ceremony, making it up that he had an illness.
+Cornwallis refused to attend the surrender ceremony, claiming that he had an illness.
 Instead, Brigadier General Charles O'Hara led the British army onto the field.
 O'Hara first attempted to surrender to Rochambeau, who shook his head and pointed to Washington.
-O'Hara then offered his sword to Washington, who also refused and motioned to Benjamin Lincoln, his second-in-command.
-The surrender finally took place when Lincoln accepted the sword of Cornwallis' deputy.
+O'Hara then offered his sword to Washington, who also refused and motioned to Major General Benjamin Lincoln, his second-in-command.
+The surrender finally took place when Lincoln accepted the sword of Cornwallis's deputy.

 The British soldiers marched out and laid down their arms in between the French and American armies, while many civilians watched.
 At this time, the troops on the other side of the river in Gloucester also surrendered.
 The British soldiers had been issued new uniforms hours before the surrender and until prevented by General O'Hara some threw down their muskets with the apparent intention of smashing them.
 Others wept or appeared to be drunk.
 In all, 8,000 soldiers, 214 artillery pieces, thousands of muskets, 24 transport ships, wagons, and horses were captured.